Does a Speech Delay Mean a Learning Disability?

 If your child is a late talker or seems to be behind in their speech and language development, you may feel worried.
 You may wonder if your child will catch up, or whether their speech delay is a symptom of a learning disability or other problem.

 What is delayed speech a symptom of?
-Here are some common causes of speech delays:
+Remember, a speech delay does not always mean a learning disability.
+Here are some other common causes of speech delay:

 Oral impairment: Many kids with speech delays have oral-motor problems, which is a problem in the areas of the brain responsible for speech.
 This makes it hard to coordinate the lips, tongue, and jaw to make speech sounds.
 These children also might have other oral-motor issues, such as feeding problems.